reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 :::

-Reducers must _always_ follow some specific rules:
+Reducers must _always_ abide by the following rules:

-- They should only calculate the new state value based on the `state` and `action` arguments
+- They should only calculate the new state value based on the `state` and `action` arguments.
 - They are not allowed to modify the existing `state`.
 Instead, they must make _immutable updates_, by copying the existing `state` and making changes to the copied values.
-- They must not do any asynchronous logic, calculate random values, or cause other "side effects"
+- They must not do any asynchronous logic, calculate random values, or cause other "side effects."

 We'll talk more about the rules of reducers later, including why they're important and how to follow them correctly.

 The logic inside reducer functions typically follows the same series of steps:

-- Check to see if the reducer cares about this action
+- Check to see if the reducer cares about this action.
-  - If so, make a copy of the state, update the copy with new values, and return it
+  - If so, make a copy of the state, update the copy with new values and then return it.
-- Otherwise, return the existing state unchanged
+- Otherwise, return the existing state unchanged.

 Here's a small example of a reducer, showing the steps that each reducer should follow: